julespaw/Frends.Community.PDFCreator/README.md

 #### Header/Footer

 NB.
 Currently optimized for A4 sized pages in portrait orientation.
 Sizes of header columns are hard coded.
+For custom sized columns, please use the Table element.

 Headers/footers support besides free text also placing a company logo, page numbers and bottom/top border respectively.